photoprism/photoprism-docs/docs/getting-started/docker.md

 Easy, isn't it?

+!!! example ""
-!!! info "This open-source project is made possible thanks to our generous sponsors 🌈"
+    **This open-source project is made possible [thanks to our sponsors](https://github.com/photoprism/photoprism/blob/develop/SPONSORS.md).**
-    If you enjoy using PhotoPrism, please consider supporting us via [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests or need help with using our software.
+    If you enjoy using PhotoPrism, please consider backing us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests or need help with using our software.
     Your continued support helps us fund operating costs, external services like satellite maps, and develop new features.
-Thank you very much!
+Thank you very much! 💜

 !!! tip "Reducing Server Load"
     If you're running out of memory - or other system resources - while indexing, please limit the